 “Of such wisdom, the poetic passion, the desire of beauty, the love of art for its own sake, has most.
 For art comes to you proposing frankly to give nothing but the highest quality to your moments as they pass, and simply for those moments’ sake.”

 – Walter Pater

-This program is well-suited for the student who takes initiative, is dedicated to the mission of art advocacy, and is seeking intellectual and personal growth.
+This program is well-suited for students who are curious about experiencing different forms of art, are dedicated to the mission of art advocacy, and are seeking intellectual and personal growth.

 If you are applying to a Program Community, determine if you would like to request a roommate, but keep in mind that your roommate must also be accepted to the Program Community.

 Students of any gender can be roommates if they all elect to be in Gender Neutral Housing.

 Log on to MyHomeAtPenn between January 24, 9:00 a.m., and January 28, 1:00 p.m., to submit your application.

 For more detailed information on the Program Community application and process please visit this page on the Residential Services website or plan to attend our Information Session on Tuesday, January 16 at 9:00 PM in McClelland South Lounge.
 Please note that all applicants are required to respond to the following questions in an essay using a maximum of 500 words: